 CAS and Extended Essay

 In the High School at ABA, the importance of the IB Core is highlighted by all students having to complete their CAS obligations and write an Extended Essay Project during their four years.

 Within the IB's Middle Years Programme, CAS is called Service Learning.
 Both programs offer an opportunity for connection between classroom learning and a service-oriented action.

 CAS: Creativity, Activity and service

 All students in Grade 9 to 12 take CAS.
 For students who do not have a range of extra-curricular pursuits, ABA offers a vast array of clubs and activities.
 Students should have a balance between the three strands to ensure significant personal development.
-For IB Diploma students, CAS is required to qualify for the Diploma - and students have to engage in a CAS project extended over a significant length of time.
+For IB Diploma students, CAS is required to qualify for the Diploma - and students have to engage in a CAS project extended over time.
 Our CAS Coordinator will ensure all students are participating in a wide range of clubs and activities whilst in the High School at ABA.
 Universities look for a wide range of interests and pursuits, CAS at ABA ensures our students are over-qualified in this area.

 The Creativity component involves activities that provide opportunities for personal growth through exploring and extending ideas leading to an original or interpretive product or performance.
 Students might join a band or choir, write articles or design pages for a student publication or shoot photos with the Photography Club.

 Activity-oriented experiences include opportunities in both team and individual sports, as well as recreational activities that contribute to a healthy lifestyle.

 Service is the collaborative and reciprocal engagement with the community in response to an authentic need.
-Students can take part in individual projects or join team-based service projects and service clubs.
+Students can take part in individual experiences or join team-based service projects and service clubs.